KurtisJam/KurtisJam.github.io/README.md

 - CSS
 - JavaScript

+The website template was taken from HTML5up

 # Getting Started
-To view the website, simply click on the following link: (https://kurtismason1995.github.io/).
+To view the website, simply click on the following link: https://kurtismason1995.github.io/.
 Alternatively, you can clone the repository to your local machine and open the index.html file in your browser.
 ```
 git clone https://github.com/kurtismason1995/kurtismason1995.github.io.git
 ```